NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/ImagingDataCommons/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Introduce IDC to the group, demonstrate main capabilites, and latest developments.
+1. Introduce IDC to the group, demonstrate main capabilities, and latest developments.
 2. Support users experiencing issues using IDC or completing tutorials.
 3. Collect feedback for the future development.